-Emperor Souther is an example of a villain whose Freudian Excuse doesn't even BEGIN to overwrite his atrocities or explain anything.
+- The OVA version of Emperor Souther/Thouzer, the self-proclaimed Holy Emperor, has all of the evil deeds of his manga counterpart, but none of the Freudian Excuse, graceful loser, or other redeeming qualities.
 Souther runs a brutal empire that enslaves thousands of innocent children and works them to death.
-He poisons supplies he knows the rebellion will steal and throws himself huge banquets, eats a small plate, and destroys the rest, all for the sick glee of watching the starving slaves suffer.
-His old friend Shu, the rebellion's leader?
-Souther forces him, with cut tendons, to make his way up an enormous pyramid holding the enormous stone cap piece meant to finish it...if he drops it, every single slave will die; and if anyone helps him, Souther tells them their families will be executed.
-And then, once Shu finally does make it to the top of that pyramid?
-The bastard orders his archers to put arrows into him, and then finishes him off with a thrown spear.
-To say that Kenshiro was utterlypissed at this is quite the understatement.
-And the Freudian Excuse in question?
-Because he was forced to kill his beloved master to master the Nanto Ho'ou Ken.
-The amount of grief he experienced was so much that he swore to never love and became as much as a bastard as he can.
-Gee, you'd think he'd try to man up rather than just run off from challenges of the grief coming with love like that.
+He poisons supplies he knows the rebellion will steal (while knowing they'll give the food to their children first) and throws himself huge banquets, eats a small plate, and destroys the rest, all for the sick glee of watching the starving slaves suffer; he has them beaten if they try to eat any of the excess.
+Souther forces his old friend Shu, the rebellion's leader, to make his way up (with cut tendons) an enormous pyramid holding the enormous stone cap piece meant to finish it.
+If he drops it, every single slave will die, while if anyone helps him Souther tells them their families will be executed.
+Once Shu finally does make it to the top of that pyramid Souther orders his archers to put arrows into Shu before finishing him off with a thrown spear.